1992 Stanley Cup playoffs: (P3) Pittsburgh Penguins vs. (A2) Boston Bruins

 This was the third playoff series meeting between these two teams.
 Boston won two of the previous three meetings.
 This was a rematch of last year's Prince of Wales Conference Final, which Pittsburgh won in six games.

 Clarence Campbell Conference final

 (N2) Chicago Blackhawks vs. (S3) Edmonton Oilers

 This was the fourth playoff series meeting between these two teams.
 Edmonton won all three previous meetings, the most recent of which they won in six games in the 1990 Clarence Campbell Conference Final.

-Stanley Cup Finals
+Stanley Cup Final

 This was the second playoff series meeting between these two teams.
 Chicago won the only previous meeting in a four-game sweep in the 1972 Stanley Cup Quarterfinals.

 Playoff statistics

 Skaters

 These are the top ten skaters based on points.